 Economists and ecologists warn against a collapse of “fishing resources”.
 In reality, the massacre has already turned into extermination.
 Ten percent of fish populations were “overexploited” in 1974.
 By 2011, this number had grown to 30% and 60% of fish populations were fully exploited.

 The scope of the carnage is largely ignored.
 “Overfishing” has led to the complete collapse of some populations.
-Despite the continuous development of fishing technologies and the increasing number of fishing vessels, the number of fishes caught plateaued twenty years ago at 90 million metric tons a year.
-Fishing operations go deeper and deeper every year, bringing back increasingly smaller fishes.
+Despite the continuous development of fishing technologies and the increasing number of fishing vessels, the number of fish caught plateaued twenty years ago at 90 million metric tons a year.
+Fishing operations go deeper and deeper every year, bringing back increasingly smaller fish.
 Hence, a ton of fish caught today kills more individuals than ever.

 Fishing causes massive extinction among marine species and brings disaster to marine ecosystems, more than pollution or global warming.
 More importantly, it causes extreme suffering and countless deaths.